erpc-io/eRPC/README.md

    * With dual-CPU machines: `num_machines = ceil(num_processes / 2)` machines
      are needed.
 Run `scripts/do.sh <i> <i % 2>` on machine i in `{0, ..., num_machines - 1}`.
- * To automatically run an app at all processes in `scripts/autorun_process_file`, run `scripts/run-all.sh`.
-Application statistics generated in a run can be analysed using `scripts/proc-out.sh`.
+ * To automatically run an application at all processes in `scripts/autorun_process_file`, run `scripts/run-all.sh`.
+Application statistics generated in a run can be collected using `scripts/proc-out.sh`.

 ## Getting help
  * GitHub issues are preferred over email.